scalawithcats/scala-with-cats/src/pages/type-classes/given.typ

 double
 ```

-The same given instance will be used for multiple parameters in a using clause with the same type, as in `add` defined above.
+The same given instance will be used for multiple parameters with the same type in a using clause, as in `add` defined above.

 ```scala mdoc
 add